KristofferLinderman/git-quick/README.md

    4. Find - Load unpacked extension
    5. Select - `dist` folder in this project (after the build)

+## Credits
+Extension was created using the template from <a href="https://github.com/fell-lucas/chrome-extension-template-preact-vite">Lucas Fell's template</a>

 ## License

 Distributed under the [MIT License](https://github.com/fell-lucas/chrome-extension-template-preact-vite/blob/main/LICENSE).